 This section includes a written description of the project scope.
-The scope should detail the Buyer's actions, Bidder's responsibility in engineering, procurement, construction, interconnection, testing and commissioning, performance guarantees, operations and maintenance, decommissioning, safety/health requirements, codes and standards compliance, and any other third-party participation.
-Here, the scope of work needs to be as specific as possible, for example detailing points of termination for all wiring, including controls, power, and auxiliary power at a minimum.
+The scope should detail the Buyer's actions, Bidder's responsibility in engineering, procurement, shipping and receiving, construction, interconnection, testing and commissioning, performance guarantees, operations and maintenance, decommissioning.
+Here, the scope needs to be as specific as possible, detailing demarcation points of such as controls, power, and auxiliary power wiring.
 If applicable, this section should note any items specifically excluded from the scope of work, such as tasks that remain the Buyer's responsibility under the project.
 Timing considerations need to be documented so that the project installation proceeds without interference or conflict between different parties working at the site.
 Other sections under scope of work may be referenced to add supporting detail.